Claudio-BF/hgmt_pet/README.md

 - **Covariance Matrices:**
 Rather than standard LORs, covariance matrices are used to keep track of uncertainties.
-This due to the assumption that the timing resolution is on the order of the spatial resolution.
+This due to the assumption that the timing resolution is comparable to the speed of light.

 - **Truth Information:**
 Keeps track of truth information, provides detailed statistics, and provides visualization.
-Check out `plots/detector_diagnostics.txt` in this repo to see a standard output.
+Check out `plots/` in this repo to see standard outputs.

 - **Algorithms:**
 Principal component analysis is used to split the hits from an annihilation into two Compton chains.
-A deep sets neural network is used to select the first scatter from each Compton chain to generate a measurement, achieving greater accuracy than naive algorithms.
+A deep sets neural network is used to select the first scatter from each Compton chain to generate a measurement.
 Finally, an expectation maximization algorithm is used to generate the image.

 ## Detector Design